PerfeyCui/Read-Write/README.md

-# how to rename the repository
+# how to grasp the rhythm of life
 Just a beiginer

 *************************************************************************************************************** 2019.7.18
 When graduate from NJUPT, I'm sudenly a beginer in job seeking market and the whole society.